xapids/Hub-Public/Nano Banana/README.md

 <br><br>

-## View Creator Prompt
+## Camera Utility Prompt

-This spec takes an existing **single-room** JSON (from the Image → JSON Extractor) and adds a small family of pseudo-3D “orbit” views around a chosen focus area.
+This spec takes the `integration` JSON and adds a small family of pseudo-3D “orbit” views around a chosen focus area.

 ### What it does